jalpedersen/camelback/example/README.md

 CouchDB user is mapped to a java.security.Principal object, including any roles the CouchDB user might have.
 This means that the webapp does not have to known anything about CouchDB.

+Try for instance to do this (couchdb_user is assumed to be a valid couchdb user):

+    curl valid_couchdb_user:password@localhost/_j/example/user/testing

+You should see something like this in response:

+    {"status":"validated","request":"couchdb_user"}